-Woman ruled dead in 2017 fights to be declared alive
+French woman ruled dead in 2017 fights to be declared alive

-PARIS (AP) — Frenchwoman Jeanne Pouchain has an unusual problem.
+PARIS — Frenchwoman Jeanne Pouchain has an unusual problem.
 She’s officially dead.
 She has been trying for three years to prove that she is alive.

 The 58-year-old woman says she lives in constant fear, not daring to leave her house in the village of Saint Joseph, in the Loire region.
 Authorities seized her car over an unpaid debt she contests and which is at the center of her troubles.
 She fears the family furniture will be next.